 Semester-long residential fellowships allow doctoral students nearing completion of their programs the time necessary to focus on dissertation writing, and the opportunity to present and discuss their research with faculty outside of their own thesis committees and departments.
 Graduate fellows are required to give a talk (formal or informal) at the Center.
 The deadline for applications for 2021-22 has passed.

-An annual symposium, organized around the Center’s theme, will feature a keynote address, and will draw scholars from both Mason and beyond.
-Towards our goal of engaging the public in the intellectual and cultural activity of the humanities, the symposia will also feature outward facing programming, such as a public talk or a thematically-related performance or reading.
+Our annual symposium takes place in the spring of each year and is organized around the Center’s theme.
+The event features a keynote address, and draws scholars--both presenters and attendees--from both Mason and beyond.
+Our first symposium was held in April 2022 and was fully virtual.
+Towards our goal of engaging the public in the intellectual and cultural activity of the humanities, our 2023 Symposoim will also feature outward facing programming.

-The Center will run a “symposium seminar” for advanced undergraduates.
-Students will apply to participate in a brief seminar leading up to the symposium, focused on its theme and on the research work of the keynote speaker.
-In preparation for the symposium, the seminar will convene to discuss the scholar’s work and related texts, and at the symposium, the seminar will have its own private session with speaker.
+The Center runs a “symposium seminar” for advanced undergraduates.
+Students apply to participate in a brief seminar leading up to the symposium, focused on its theme and on the research work of the keynote speaker.
+In preparation for the symposium, the seminar convenes to discuss the scholar’s work and related texts, and at the symposium, the group has its own private session with speaker.

 The Center awards small grants for GMU faculty conducting research in the humanities (small research trips, book publishing costs, image permissions, etc).
 All who receive funding are required to give a talk (formal or informal) or workshop at the Center.
 The deadline for proposals for summer funding 2021 has passed.